alignwebs/simple-todolist-jquery/README.md

 # todolist-jquery
-A simple to-do list sample code using HTML, CSS &amp; jQuery
+A simple to-do list sample code using jQuery & Bootstrap 4